-&lt;sup>4 To analyse the industry-wise convergence across countries, he utilised United Nations Industrial Development Organisation (UNIDO) Industrial Statistics database 4 (INDSTAT4) for the period 1990-2011.
-He utilised the data either for 10-year time horizons and 5-year time horizons.
-Depending on the time horizon, the unconditional convergence is estimated to be in the range of 3-5.6% per year.
-The findings showed the existence of strong convergence for labour productivity in manufacturing even in the absence of unconditional convergence.
-Challenging the findings of Barro and Sala-i-Martin (1992) and Barro (2016), Roy et al. (2016) tested the existence of unconditional convergence and the notion of middle income trap.
+Barro and Sala-i-Martin (1992) and Barro (2016), Roy Kessler and Subramanian (2016) tested the existence of unconditional convergence and the notion of middle income trap.
 In their study, they examined two types of convergence: a classic Solow model where poorer countries catch up by growing faster (S-convergence); and Wilde model in which poorer countries grow faster than the frontier country (the US in their study) (W-convergence).
-All the aforementioned studies have examined beta-convergence, which refers to the speed at which output growth of a country converges over time.
+All the aforementioned studies have examined beta convergence, which refers to the speed at which output growth of a country converges over time.

-Barro and Sala-i-Martin (1992) analysed the neo-classical model of convergence, i.e. whether there is an inverse relationship between per capita growth rate and initial level of per capita income in the context of US States for the period 1840-1988 and the results demonstrated the existence of unconditional convergence.
+Barro & Sala-i-Martin (1992) analysed the neo-classical model of convergence, i.e. whether there is an inverse relationship between per capita growth rate and initial level of per capita income in the context of US States for the period 1840 to 1988 and the results demonstrated the existence of unconditional convergence.
 However, for the 98 countries under study, the study found only conditional convergence, i.e. after controlling for initial school enrollment rates and the ratio of government consumption to GDP.

-Distinguishing between $\sigma$ convergence (which is fall in the dispersion of real per capita income across countries) and $\beta$ convergence (when the growth of per capita income of poor countries is higher than that of rich countries), Young et al. (2013) demonstrated that $\beta$ -convergence is necessary but not sufficient condition for $\sigma$ -convergence.
-Based on 3058 county level data for the US for the period 1970-1998, their results indicated the presence of $\beta$ -convergence and $\sigma$ -divergence at the same time.
+Distinguishing between $\sigma$ convergence (which is fall in the dispersion of real per capita income across countries) and $\beta$ convergence (when the growth of per capita income of poor countries is higher than that of rich countries), Young, Higgins and Levy (2013) demonstrated that $\beta$ convergence is necessary but not sufficient condition for $\sigma$ convergence.
+Based on 3058 county level data for the US for the period 1970 to 1998, their results indicated the presence of $\beta$ convergence and $\sigma$ divergence at the same time.